muziejus/transverse/index.md

 Student](https://de.wikipedia.org/wiki/Johann_Georg_Puschner#/media/File:Der_sauffende_Student.jpg),”
 1725.</div>

 Note: Let’s say it’s one in the morning, and you’ve been drinking with your classmates.
+Here’s a contemporary image of what that might’ve looked like.
 Invariably, so the story goes, the challenge will arise: can you cross all seven bridges across the Pregel River once and only once?
-Maybe you make a wager with your classmates and stumble out into the bracing Baltic wind, convinced that, this time, it’s surely possible, and the walking begins, perhaps with the nearest bridge, now known as the medOvij most, or honey bridge.
+Maybe you make a wager with your classmates that it surely is, and you think you have the answer.
+Stepping into the bracing Baltic winds, the walking begins, perhaps with the nearest bridge, now known as the medOvij most, or honey bridge.
 None of us was alive back in the early 1700s,

 ---